newbie-sandy/datasci_7_geospatial/README.md

 - Mapping
    - Folium:
      https://python-visualization.github.io/folium/latest/
-     - terms:
-     Zoom level: the higher the more detailed tileset\n
-     choropleth
-         layer control
     -  explore further: add a pop-up for each state. divide multi polygons with different colors into different layers.